yvelikova/axway-open-docs/content/en/docs/apim_administration/apiportal_admin/customize_getting_started.md

 ## Customize your home page layout

-Customize the API Portal home page using Joomla! and ThemeMagic.

 **apiportal-homepage** layout is assigned to the home menu item by default.
 This layout is available from the `apiportal-homepage` template.

 The home page consists of the following main sections: